 Stroll along the pathway that lines the edge of the sand or out onto the picturesque pier.
 Zip around on a jet ski, or dive a little deeper and explore the intriguing underwater world.
 Venture to the far end of Palm Beach to watch as skilled kite surfers soar from wave to wave.

 Relax in the shade provided by resident palm trees, or check out the action near the high-rise hotels, casinos, and shops.
 If you’re hungry, plenty of restaurants and beach bars offer an ideal setting for seaside drinks and dining.
 This stretch of sand is known for its amazing sunsets that cap off the perfect day at the beach.

 Eagle Beach, one of the best beaches in Aruba, is located on the northwestern edge of the island.
 As the widest stretch of sand in the country, there’s ample room to enjoy this beach in peace.
 Discover the unique Fofoti trees that reside here.
 These trees grow on the beach and look very similar to the indigenous and iconic Divi Divi trees that grow all over the island of Aruba.

-Grab some snorkel gear and explore the incredible underwater world right from the beach.
+Grab some snorkel gear and explore the incredible underwater world that Aruba is known for right from the beach.
 You’ll encounter rich marine life, including friendly sea turtles that frequent the waters in this area and are known to nest on Eagle Beach.

 De Palm Island